abstratt/cloudfier-examples/readme.md

 ### Loading the examples into the TextUML Toolkit

+If you are a TextUML Toolkit user, you can load these examples into the TextUML Toolkit as well.

 1. clone the entire repository as a single MDD project in the TextUML Toolkit (you will need Git support in Eclipse)
 2. create a second MDD project called kirra